burtonjb/computer-graphics/README.md

 Finally the value part of the model is a percentage and represents the brightness of the pixel.
 0 is completely black and 1 is completely white.

-There's other color models, with other pros/cons (e.g. CMY (cyan, magenta, yellow) which is used in printers) but I'm not going to implement those.
+There's other color models, with other pros/cons (e.g. CMY (cyan, magenta, yellow) which is used in printers) but they aren't implemented.

 | HSV Value | Pixel (RGB) Value | Image |
 |--|--|--|